SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 ---
 description: SysKit Point templates help you define which types of workspaces your end-users can request and create.
-Each template contains properties and rules that guide the creation process and ensure all workspaces adhere to appropriate governance policies your company specified.
+Each template contains properties and rules that guide the creation process and ensure all workspaces adhere to the appropriate governance policies your company specified.
 ---

 # Templates

 To start with the configuration, open the **Settings > Governance > Provisioning** screen.

 **Your Templates** list shows you which workspace templates will be available and visible for your end-users to request in the SysKit Point teams app.
-By default, SysKit Point provides 3 templates.
+By default, SysKit Point provides three templates.

 1) Manage a project
 2) Department team